doctea/usb_midi_clocker_hardware/README.md

  - ~~Can work around this for the moment by connecting directly to 5v Eurorack power with eg Dupont cables~~
 - FIX: Fix/bridge/remove power diode that prevents power from USB going to screen
 - IMPROVE: Make the i2c port into a 2x5 connector
+- IMPROVE: Add 100ohm resistors on the SPI connectors

 ### Main module panel